CharlliePhillips/JIF-4328/service-monitor-RFC.md

         - Total number of requests (read/write) as well as # since last clear
         - Scheme size
         - Total # of errors logged
         - Last response time – The last time that the daemon was responsive for timeouts.
+        - **example:**
+        ```
+        user:~$services info gtrand
+        Service: gtrand
+        Uptime: 0 hours, 0 minutes, 35.923 seconds
+        Last time to initialize: 0 minutes, 0.404 seconds
+        Read count: 13
+        Write count: 42
+        Open count: 2
+        Close count: 1
+        Dup count: 2
+        Error count: 0
+        Message: "randum no: -1742356297751"
+        user:~$
+        ```
     - **What info shows if a daemon is not responding?**
-        - If a daemon is not responding:
+        - If a daemon is stopped or otherwise not responding:
+            `service "<service_name>" is stopped!`
+            - The service monitor will store the current state of each service as an enum `RUNNING`, `STOPPED`, `RESTARTED`.
+When the service monitor starts a service, or clears the data on a service marked as `RESTARTED` it will be put in the `RUNNING` state.
+            - If the service has been stopped or otherwise becomes unresponsive it will be marked as being in the `STOPPED` state and will not be started again unless the service monitor recieves an external request to restart it.
+            - If a service has been restarted then that should be indicated when requesting information from the service in the CLI, this example shows a service that was restarted 4 minutes and 43 seconds ago.
+            ```
+            user:~$services info gtrand2
+            Service: gtrand2
+            RESTARTED!
+            Uptime: 0 hours, 4 minutes, 43.000 seconds
+            Last time to initialize: 0 minutes, 0.212 seconds
+            ... // see example above for other info
+            ```
-            - A daemon marked as not responding if it has been restarted too many times in too short of a time period.
-If the daemon is providing any specific failure message, that should be listed along with statistics that indicate to the service manager that it is failing.
+            - If the daemon is providing any specific failure message, that should be listed along with statistics that indicate to the service manager that it is failing.
             - Rust example of how a service could be checked as unresponsive:
             ```rust
             let (sender, receiver) = mpsc::channel();
             let t = thread::spawn(move || {
                 match sender.send(Ok(read(fd, read_buffer))) {
                     Ok(()) => {}, // everything good
-                    Err(_) => {}, // we have been released, don't panic
+                    Err(_) => {}, // sender has been released, don't panic
                 }
             });
             // this line will block until the read is complete or 5 seconds has passed, whichever comes first.
             let result = receiver.recv_timeout(Duration::from_millis(5000));
             ```
             - This timeout code can be used with the open, read, write, & dup syscalls in helper functions of the service monitor to prevent the calls from hanging and consequently hanging the service monitor.
 If the reciever times out then it will return an error attempt to restart it.
             - If it is restarted then the restart time is recorded by service monitor, if we attempt to restart this service again within 5 seconds of this recorded time then the service is marked as unresponsive.
-An unresponsive service will be
+An unresponsive service will have the state `STOPPED` and will not be restarted.
             - This does leave a question open on if we are unable to open and read the pid from a service we just started then should we assume it failed to start?
             - more info [in the rust docs](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html).
  3. **services clear <daemon_name>:**